 Our brain is smart (imagine that), it recognizes this behavior as incongruent with our feelings, and it can actually make things worse.

 The problem with ANTS is that we identify with them.
 We mistakenly believe that they are us.
 So what we need to do is distance ourselves from them.

 Whether they come in the form of sounds, images, or even our own self-talk, we need to master how we respond to them to master our lives.

-Self-talk in particular is one of the most influential patterns of thought on our behaviour, and negative self-talk is a covert killer of dreams.
+Self-talk, in particular, is one of the most influential patterns of thought on our behavior, and negative self-talk is a covert killer of dreams.

-To kill negative self-talk dead in its tracks we have to neutralize it.
+To kill negative self-talk in its tracks we have to neutralize it.

 1. Ridicule it